pmilet/playback/README.md

 # Asp.Net Core Playback
-An Asp.Net Core middleware library that simplifies the recording and playback of HTTP incoming requests and outgoing requests responses.
-Suitable for reproducing user interactions in automated tests or production issues in the development environment.
+An Asp.Net Core middleware library that simplifies the recording and playback of WebApi incoming requests and outgoing requests responses.
+Suitable for saving user interactions in production to be replayed in development.

 ## Two usage scenarios
 1. Record incoming Api requests and outgoing Api responses in order to reproduce for testing or troubleshooting.